 Forrester's research shows many companies are deploying bot technology for the wrong reasons.
-These include companies wanting to go along with the hype, expecting fewer customer interactions, or to replace service staff with a bot.
-Not only does this fail to have a positive effect on the bot's performance, it also jeopardises the customer experience.
+These include companies wanting to go along with the hype, expecting fewer customer interactions, or replacing service staff with a bot.
+Not only does this fail to positively affect the bot's performance, but it also jeopardises the customer experience.
 Therefore, you need to make a good business case for a chatbot.
 Don't focus on one KPI, such as cost savings, but consider all aspects of customer contact.

 Think big, but start small.
 A chatbot is often part of a larger transformation.
 Based on the phase you are in as a company, decide how and what to automate.
-Start in a smart way, scale up when possible.
+Start in an intelligent way, and scale up when possible.
 For example, start with a chatbot on your website and later expand it to different channels.

 2. Fuel your chatbot with data

 The "why" question is naturally followed by the "what" question.
 What can customers do with your chatbot?
 Or what questions can it answer?

 To perform, a chatbot requires input.
 The easiest variant is a scripted chatbot.
 You set up a flow yourself, which the customer follows.
 It's really a closed dialogue.
 The bot offers choices based on preset rules and the customer's input.
 Advanced bots offer more possibilities.
 You construct full open dialogues, which you can optimise based on performance with the help of AI technology.
 The AI bot not only learns from your input, but also from customer queries.
 Integrate the technology with your ERP, CRM or contact centre systems and databases to create a personalised experience.
 As a first step, you can enter the 100 most frequently asked questions and answers, or connect the bot to your customer data.